Vizzuality/vizz-globe/README.md

 # Vizz globe

+Did a bit of boilerplate with an example and setting up webpack. for now you can run these commands.

+`yarn build` build a new version
+`yarn example_basic` run the basic example on `localhost:8080`

 Initial proposal for api, start an issue if you want to change anything or add anything

 ```javascript